logicly-au/pmhc-spec-survey/doc/data-model-and-specifications.rst

 ----------------------------

-Available for software developers designing extracts for the PMHC MDS, please click the link below to download the PMHC MDS YES PHN Specification files:
+Available for software developers designing extracts for the PMHC MDS, please click the link below to download the PMHC MDS Specification files:

-* `Specification zip <_static/pmhcmds-yes-phn-spec-meta.zip>`_
+* `Specification zip <_static/pmhcmds-survey-spec-meta.zip>`_

+These files conform to the CSV on the Web (CSVW) standard that is defined at https://csvw.org/.

+They are used:

+* to generate the :ref:`record-formats` and :ref:`definitions` sections of the data specification documentation
+* in the first pass of upload validations